jrh-dev/jrh-dev.github.io/_posts/2022-10-12-r_basics_dataframes_p2.md

 #' [1] FALSE
 ```

 You will have noticed in the example above that `mtcars[, 1:3]` and `mtcars[1:3]` return the same object, but `mtcars[1:3, ]` doesn't.
-The position of the `,` in but `mtcars[1:3, ]` causes R to extract the first 3 rows, rather than columns.
+The position of the `,` in `mtcars[1:3, ]` causes R to extract the first 3 rows, rather than columns.

 ### Subset columns using a character vector

 We can use the column names to access specific columns of `mtcars`.
-The `names()` function can be really helpful here and allows us to check the name values available.
+The `names()` function can be really helpful here and allows us to check the name values that are available.

 ```r
 names(mtcars)